 District Purchases Whenever a district-level department makes purchases for your campus using ESSER or State Comp Ed funds, those purchases must be "pushed in" into your Improvement Plan.
 The campus is not responsible for monitoring or evaluating this page's strategies and performance objectives.
-Alway /s Learnin g GPS Problem Statement & Root Cause Board Goal Perfor formance Objective Strategy Monitor(s) Fund /Purchase/ Amount
+Alway /s Learnin g GPS Problem Statement & Root Cause Board Performance Objective formance Objective Strategy Monitor(s) Fund /Purchase/ Amount

-Campus Improvement Plan Quality Checklist Comprehensive Needs Assess nent - Pr roblem Statements and Root Causes 6 All are based on the analysis of c data and we h ave listed all sources. Α Il are based on the success criteria of t the ESF.
-All are based on issues that the c campus o can c ontrol and improve on.
-A Il talk to adult systems and behaviors.
-Improvement Pl an - I Per formance Objectives All are in SMART format Α Il are tied to at least one problem state ement.
-All are measured by a data source ce.
-Improven nent Pla n - Strategies All are in BEST format.
-Il strategies are targeted to eliminate a at least on ne r oot cause.
-All are measured by quarterly KP Pl outcon nes.
-E ntire plan has been checked for spellin ng and gra am mar.
-Federally Required Strategie e s - C L Do v we have strategies that address - Accelerated Learning Support for Special Populations Р Parent & Family Engagement Students Not On Grade Level X Recruiting/Retaining Teachers x Violence Prevention/Intervention x Р Professional Development X Dropout Prevention / Enrolln Dropout Prevention / Enrollment Physical Activity Social and Emotional Support X Student Attendance X Transition PK to Elementary X Quality of Learning Environment X CCMR - Secondary M ITSS - Behavioral Interventions } X Equitable Availabili tv of the pus Improvement Plan to Parents Equitable Availability ool-Parent Compact to Parents Physical Locations of the Plan - and Campus Website Physical Locations of the Plan Languages Available English n and Spanish upon request Languages Available URL to Online Version -Fr - Fr - 4 URL to Online Version Physical Locations of the Policy Front C Office +nt-Fa ami ily Engagement Policy to Parents hon was t the PFE Policy Distributed Spanish upon request nen was i ine Languages Available English i anu URL to Online Version
+Campus Improvement Plan Quality Checklist Comprehensive Needs Assessment - Problem Statements and Root Causes All are based on the analysis of o data and we h ave listed all sources.
+A All are based on the success criteria of the ESF.
+All are based on issues that the campus can c ontrol and improve on. Α All talk to adult systems and behaviors.
+Improvement Pla an - I Per formance Objectives All are in SMART format А All are tied to at least one problem stateme nt.
+All are measured by a data source ce. Т Improver nent Pla r n - Strategies All are in BEST format.
+A All strategies are targeted to eliminate at le ast one root cause.
+All are measured by quarterly KF Pl outcor nes.
+E Entire plan has been checked for spelling and grammar.
+Federally Required Strategie e s - C )o v we have strategies that address - Accelerated Learning X Support for Special Populations Х ГР Parent & Family Engagement Students Not On Grade Level X Recruiting/Retaining Teachers X Violence Prevention/Intervention X Р Professional Development Dropout Prevention / Enrollment Physical Activity Social and Emotional Support х Student Attendance X Transition PK to Elementary X Quality of Learning Environment x CCMR - Secondary N ITSS - Behavioral Interventions X Equitable Availabili ty of the e Can pus Improvement Plan to Parents Ż Equitable Availability of the Sc hool-Parent Compact to Parents Physical Locations of the Plan Front ( Office and Campus Website Physical Locations of the Plan Languages Available Englis h and Spanish upon request Languages Available URL to Online Version URL to Online Version • Equitable Availability of Pare ent-Fa ami ily Engagement Policy to Parents Physical Locations of the Policy Front Office How and When was the PFE Policy Distributed e PFE Policy Distributed Languages Available Englis h and Spanish upon request URL to Online Version